Traffic signal preemption

 Excerpt: The Grade Crossing Toolkit provides information and tools to identify candidate crossing improvements across a range of options.
 The Toolkit describes rail crossing treatments, such as grade separations, closures, consolidation, passive treatments, active devices, quiet zones, and specialized treatments for pedestrian/bicycle issues.

 [5] Southern California Regional Rail Authority.
 (2021).
-SCRRA Highway-Rail Grade Crossings Recommended Design Practices and Standards Manual.
+SCRRA Highway-Rail Grade Crossing Manual.

 Excerpt: This Manual was developed in 2009 and issued as a Recommended Design Practices and Standards Manual.